 “She’s a spitfire,” Kim said.
 “She’s a happy, happy little girl with her own agenda and her own terms.”

-We are thankful for supporters like the Downing Foundation that support Rainbows and make services for children with special needs like Sophia possible.
+We are thankful for supporters like The Downing Family Foundation that support Rainbows and make services for children with special needs like Sophia possible.

 - Submitted by Rainbows United, Inc.